 To begin the discussion....to start talking about these things is enormously important.

+While medical technology has progressed by leaps and bounds over the past twenty years, so have medical complexities, and thus, our choices.
 We do ourselves a disservice by giving away our power to make choices if we don't discuss these issues while we are still able.

 Before my accident, I never would have thought about these kinds of things.
 "It's depressing," as some of us say.
-But is doesn't have to be
+But is doesn't have to be.

 Talk about what you value.
 Talk about what are the non-negotiables of your life, and what, if projecting forward, you think you could or couldn't handle.
 Also, know that these things could change... because life is constantly evolving.
 Be sure to have these things in writing, and have them on-file with your medical professionals.